kineticdata/request-bundle-air/README.md

 .../apache-tomcat-X.X.XX-sr/webapps/kinetic/themes

 ### Catalog
-1. Unzip the catalog.zip file

-2. Open the config.rb file in a text editor
+1. Open the setup/AIR_Catalog/config.rb file in a text editor

-3. Edit the “CATALOG_NAME” variable with the name you want to call your catalog.
+2. Edit the “CATALOG_NAME” variable with the name you want to call your catalog.
 Use underscores or dashes instead of spaces.

-4. Edit the “THEMES_BASE” with the path to the bundle directory
+3. Edit the “THEMES_BASE” with the path to the bundle directory

-5. Using Kurl (http://community.kineticdata.com/10_Kinetic_Request/KURL/02_Get_Started), use the following command to start your catalog import by replacing the text, "path-to-kurl-catalog-directory", with the path (from your kurl directory) to your unzipped kurl catalog files:
+4. Using Kurl (http://community.kineticdata.com/10_Kinetic_Request/KURL/02_Get_Started), use the following command to start your catalog import by replacing the text, "path-to-kurl-catalog-directory", with the path (from your kurl directory) to your unzipped kurl catalog files:
 ~~~~
 java -jar kurl.jar -action=build_catalog -directory=path-to-kurl-catalog-directory
 ~~~~

-6. When the import is complete, verify that the catalog is visible in Remedy and all the service items are imported.
+5. When the import is complete, verify that the catalog is visible in Remedy and all the service items are imported.
     * Catalog Login
     * Catalog Portal
     * Profile